vikaschoudhary007/Simulations-SyntheticData/Carla/Setup.md

-# This file contains the setup instructions for CARLA simulator specifically for simulations and synthetic data.
+# This file contains the setup instructions for CARLA simulator specifically for simulations and synthetic data generation.

 ### 1. **Install and setup conda environment**